club-1/newsletter/README.md

 # CLUB1 Newsletter

-A very simple newsletter for CLUB1 server
+A very simple newsletter for CLUB1 server members.
+This was first only used for the club official newsletter and later extended as a service for members.

+The design strategy of this piece of code is to take advantage of Postfix `.forward` files combined with recipient delimiter.

+**Features:**

 - subscribe and unsubscribe using emails
     - email confirmation at subscription
-- store emails in a file, separated by new lines
+- store subscribers email addresses in a file, separated by new lines
 - no web interface

-## todo

-- [x] ask for subscription after unsubscription
-- [x] add list unsubscribe header
-- [x] quoted printable

-## Setup
+## User setup

+### Configuration folder

 The configuration is stored under this folder: